seia-soto/progressive/packages/dspace/README.md

 Pack question section into `TPart[]`.
 In case, you can skip defining the `class` property as this method supports `TBuildableQuestion`.

+The passed compression map will be drilled into `packLabel` method.

 ```ts
 const buildableQuestion: TBuildableQuestion = {
   name: 'domain.tld',